mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 determined to reverse the damage.
-His successors never managed to replenish the worlds of Dingtra with species that had gone extinct but they did convert Ushba Sind into a ‘Noah’s Ark’ of sorts, with thousands of alien animals transplanted to its surface.
+His successors never managed to replenish the worlds of Dingtra with species that had gone extinct but they did convert Ushba Sind into a 'Noah's Ark' of sorts, with thousands of alien animals transplanted to its surface.
 Ushba Sind itself had no native life forms of its own but thousands of years of soil treatment and